 About the Garden

 The CSUN food garden was established to educate students about sustainable food gardening techniques and healthy food choices, to promote direct community involvement and provide service-learning opportunities.
-A food garden working group was started in July 2009.
-The group met with campus leaders and students to develop the CSUN food garden.
-The garden is currently managed by Dr. Mario Giraldo.
-A student assistant helps to maintain the garden with dedicated volunteer students.
+A food garden working group was started in 2009 to develop the CSUN food garden.
+A decade later, the area is flourshing!
+Student assistants maintain the garden with dedicated volunteer students.
 With over 400 square feet of raised beds, more than a dozen fruit trees, and low-water irrigation, all built and planted by student, faculty, and staff volunteers the garden has grown tremendously and continues to thrive.

-Location: The garden and compost area are located on the North East side of the California State University, Northridge campus between the baseball and softball fields and directly behind Northridge Academy High School.
+Location: The garden area is located on the North East side of the California State University, Northridge campus between the baseball and softball fields and directly behind Northridge Academy High School.
 Click to view a map of the campus.

 Join the Organics Working Group.
 For more information, visit the Working Groups (under Organics).

 If you teach a course related to sustainability or want to bring your class outdoors to learn more about organic food and gardening, please contact us at (818) 677-7710 or firstname.lastname@example.org to find out how to bring your class to the garden!